jeremyagray/touchdown/README.md

 Check the roadmap for features I would like to implement.
-Issues involving bugs should include a description, should modify `tests/fluentd.conf` with the failing configuration text, and a failing buttercup test, that when passed, closes the issue.
+Issues involving bugs should include a description, should modify `tests/fluentd.conf` with the failing configuration text, and should add one or more failing buttercup tests, that when passed, closes the issue.
+All tests should pass after any change.

 ## Installation